-(Name of Registrant As Specified In Its Charter) Filing Fee (Check the appropriate box): e required omputed on table below per Exchange Act Rules 14c-5(g) and 0-11 1) Title of each class of securities to which transaction applies: common stock \$.001 par value per share 2) Aggregate number of securities to which transaction applies: Not applicable (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Based upon an aggregate book value of the securities to be distributed of \$318,770,000 Based upon an aggregate book value of the securities to be distributed of \$516,770,000 4) Proposed maximum aggregate value of transaction: \$318,770,000 5) Total fee paid: \$63,754 \$63, 7 54 ee p \$63,754 aid previously with preliminary materials.
-Fee p Checl \$63,754 aid previously with preliminary materials. s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the Fee p Checl offset date o \$63,754 and previously with preliminary materials.
-Show if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the Fee p Checl offset late o \$63,754 and previously with preliminary materials.
-A box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the fits filing.
-Fee p Check offset date of 1) \$63,754 and previously with preliminary materials.
-It box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the fits filing.
-Amount Previously Paid: Checl offset \$63,754 aid previously with preliminary materials.
-It box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the fits filing.
-Amount Previously Paid: Form, Schedule or Registration Statement No.:
+(Name of Registrant As Specified In Its Charter) Pay o No fe Filing Fee (Check the appropriate box): e required X Fee co omputed on table below per Exchange Act Rules 14c-5(g) and 0-11 Title of each class of securities to which transaction applies: Common Stock \$0.001 par value per share (2) Aggregate number of securities to which transaction applies: Not Applicable (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Based on an aggregate book value of the securities to be distributed of \$318,770,000 (4) Proposed maximum aggregate value of transaction: \$318,770,000 (5) T.4.1 ().
+(5) Total fee paid: \$63,754 × Fee po \$63,754 ------------------------------------ Fee po \$63,754 aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the ⊠ 0 Fee po \$63,754 aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
+Fee poor Check offset date of (1) \$63,754 aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the ting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the of its filing.
+Amount Previously Paid: